Bible Questions

 What is the rock of Matthew 16:18?

 Introduction.
-Matthew 16: 18 reads as follows: "And I say also unto thee, that thou art Peter, and upon this rock I will build My church; and the gates of hell shall not prevail against it."
+Matthew 16: 18 says: "And I say also unto thee, that thou art Peter, and upon this rock I will build My church; and the gates of hell shall not prevail against it."

 Some say the rock is Peter.
-Peter is from petros which means a stone.
-According to some, Jesus is saying, "...thou art Peter, and upon this rock, Peter, I will build My church..."
-The building, in this case, the church, is no better that its foundation.
-Beloved, Peter was a man.
-Peter sinned and exhibited sin on numerous occasions (Matt.
+The English name "Peter" is from the Greek term "petros" which means a stone.
+According to some (typically Catholics), Jesus is saying, "...thou art Peter, and upon this rock, Peter, I will build My church..."
+Physically, any building is no better that its foundation.
+In this case, Jesus is using this as a metaphor to refer to His church.
+Consider that Peter was just a man.
+He sinned and exhibited sin on numerous occasions (Matt.
 16: 21-23, 26: 51-52, 69-75).
 Peter even had to be publicly rebuked because of his sin on one occasion (Gal.
 2: 11-14).
 Peter rightly refused worship, explaining that he himself was also a man (Acts 10: 25-26).

 Bible Questions is a work of the Holly Street church of Christ in Denver, CO.